jtdoud/DataProdCourseProject/Presentation/ProjectPitch.md

  [7] "HighFatalityEstimate" "IsGovernmentActor"    "Location"
 [10] "GWNOLocation"         "Region"               "Version"
 ```
+Note to grader: knitr echo set to false to save space.

 Quick Exploration
 ========================================================
 As we can see, targeted civilian deaths are far greater in regions _other than the Middle East_.
+A more detailed time-series will be presented in my web app.

 ```
 Source: local data frame [5 x 2]